• Facebook

 There were also rumours flying around that a local Nazi youth, (apparently one of the Nazi big cheeses was actually living in the village where we were camped) had been kicked out and had been seen calling out for back-up from his mates.

 There was one exciting meeting the day before, that I sadly missed, called by the anti-Deutsch group, literally, the anti-Germans.
-These are 3 young Germans who feel such guilt about the holocaust that they embrace Israel and the U.S.A.
+These are three young Germans who feel such guilt about the holocaust that they embrace Israel and the U.S.A.
 They had put up notices all around the camp saying that they felt the PGA conference was anti-Semitic and that the U.S.A were good because they defended Israel.
 As you can imagine, their meeting was somewhat lively, many people walked out in disgust.
 Irish Greg voted that meetings’ facilitator the best of the conference.

 I went to one meeting called “Breaking out of the activist ghetto” But they didn’t seem to be discussing anything remotely relevant, rather they were discussing tomatoes and strawberries.
 Weird.